 With more than 30 years of experience in asbestos cases, our expert team will help you:

 Family members of veterans or former industrial workers have an increased risk of experiencing harmful effects through what is known as secondary exposure.
 The tiny asbestos fibers became embedded in the workers' clothing, and when the wives did the laundry, they themselves were unwittingly inhaling asbestos fibers.
-We can also claim and successfully recover the compensation on behalf of family members who underwent secondary asbestos exposure for the pain and suffering that they have endured.
+We can also claim and successfully recover the compensation on behalf of family members who underwent secondary asbestos exposure and developed cancer.

 10 Minutes Over the Phone